Send Alerts from the Command Line to Discord

 2023.09.15 – First draft, Ubuntu 22.04 Server.

-Check back for updates.
+Check back for updates, if you run into trouble.
 Leave a comment if the post is missing some detail.

 1 .
 Create a Discord account and server.

-Go to discord.com and create a free account.
-Make sure to setup 2-factor-authentication while there; Discord is a popular gaming platform and intrusion attempts happen often, here.
+Go to discord.com and create a free account, if you have none, yet.
+Make sure to setup 2-factor-authentication while there; Discord is a popular gaming platform and intrusion attempts happen often.

-Once the server is created, there should be a default text channel called “#general”, a good idea is to create a new text channel just for this project.
-In this case, a channel called “#automatons” is created.
+Once your server is created, there should be a default text channel called “#general”, a good idea is to create a new text channel just for this project.
+In my case, I have created a channel “#automatons” for the purpose of automation and alerting.
+Make sure the channel is set to private.

-Other cosmetic changes do not matter, the only important part for this post is the existence of the channel and the related webhook.
+https://discord.com/api/webhooks/1152522872586252368/PaKsnnjvb-qpN7N1rhkuVNsdfgsdgIf you feel so inclined, the channel icon and name fields can be updated to your preference.
+The only important part for this post is the existence of the channel and the related Webhook.

 2 .
 Check command line functionality.

-Now that it works, in the next steps some basic monitoring and alerting will be setup.
+Now that you know it works, in the next steps some basic monitoring and alerting will be setup.

 3 .
 Create a shell script.